Zach10za/DecipherTools/README.md

  - Slightly darker borders have been added to buttons with softer backgrounds.
  - Hovering over rows/cols now has a darker background color.
 Selecting one has an even darker background color.
  - Modal child elements have been given borders to make it easier to see panel edges.
+ - Modal height has been increased to 600px;
  - Value range inputs have been made inline.

 #### Additions